rocket-pool/RPIPs/RPIPs/RPIP-bounty_mechanism.md

   4. The bounty hunter does not comment negatively on the contact when asked by the GMC.
 * Contacts SHOULD NOT assist the bounty hunter directly with the bounty work.
 * Contacts SHOULD assist bounty hunters via feedback, direction, and oversight upon request.
-* Individual incentive pay-outs for this lever MAY be reduced at the GMC's discretion for any reason.
+* Individual incentive payouts for this lever MAY be reduced at the GMC's discretion for any reason.
 Reasoning must be publicly stated by the GMC.

 #### Initial Lever Recommendations
 These are non-binding recommendations to the GMC for initial incentive lever settings.
 They are included as a starting point for discussions and are not intended to limit GMC decision-making.